-An omphalocele is typically diagnosed during a routine ultrasound.
-Then, at the St. Louis Fetal Care Institute, we perform further tests such as a genetic testing, a Level II ultrasound, a MRI, and a fetal ECHO (echocardiogram) to learn more about the size and severity of the omphalocele.
+An Omphalocele is typically diagnosed during a routine ultrasound.
+Then, at the SSM Health St. Louis Fetal Care Institute, we perform further tests such as a karyotype, a Level II ultrasound, an MRI, and a fetal echocardiogram (echo) to learn more about the size and severity of the Omphalocele.
 This will help our physicians inform your family about the treatment options.

 How are Omphaloceles treated?

-The delivery of babies with omphalocele should be planned because they require surgical correction in the newborn period.
-If the omphalocele is small, a vaginal delivery may be possible, but if the omphalocele is large, the mother may have to deliver the baby via cesarean section to prevent rupture of the omphalocele sac.
+There is no fetal treatment for Ompalocele, but the baby will require surgical correction in the newborn period.
+If the Omphalocele is small, a vaginal delivery may be possible, but if the Omphalocele is large, the mother may have to deliver the baby via Cesarean birth to prevent rupture of the Omphalocele sac.

-For small and medium-sized omphaloceles, the defect in the abdominal wall can usually be closed with a single operation after the baby is born.
-During the surgery, the pediatric surgeon places the organs back into the abdominal cavity, then closes the opening by bringing the muscles together.
+For small and medium-sized Omphaloceles, the defect in the abdominal wall can usually be closed with a single operation after the baby is born.
+The pediatric surgeon places the organs back into the abdominal cavity, then closes the opening by bringing the muscles together.
 Sometimes a synthetic patch is required to close the hole in the abdominal wall.

 How will an Omphalocele affect my baby after delivery and surgery?

 Depending on the severity of the Omphalocele, it’s effects can range from very mild to very severe.

 If there are no other defects and the Omphalocele is small enough, your baby is likely to do very well after surgery and develop normally.
 However, if the Omphalocele is also accompanied by other birth defects, complications are more likely—often not from the Omphalocele, but from the other defects.